l33tlamer/nginx-ssl-perfect-score/README.md

 For some things specific DNS records are required.
 As a example i use the excellent and free service of https://desec.io/

+# DNSSEC

+Your domain provider and your DNS provider both need to support DNSSEC.
+In this example DeSec are managing the DNS so they provide the required records in their interface.
+Submit those to your domain provider to get them added.
+How exactly will vary a lot between providers.
+With the example of DeSec for DNS and a free "eu.org" domain, you need to copy the DS records lines in this format into the interface at https://nic.eu.org (submit each line seperately):
+`example.eu.org.
+86400  IN DS  38257 13 2 35dca...`

 # DANE TLSA

 You can use https://www.huque.com/bin/gen_tlsa to generate DANE TLSA records to use, a example output would be: